bluerogue251/DBSubsetter/README.md

 DBSubsetter is a tool for taking a logically consistent subset of a relational database.

-Starting with a set of rows from one or more tables, it respects foreign key constraints by recursively fetching the "parents" and (optionally) "children" of those rows.
+Starting with a set of rows from one or more tables, it respects foreign key constraints by recursively fetching the "parents" and (optionally) the "children" of those rows.
-This is useful for creating local development and testing datasets.
-It can also be used to export the data belonging to a particular set of users.
+This is useful for creating local development and testing datasets or for exporting the data belonging only to a particular group of users.

 ## Project Goals